 The slot where you insert your Volvo key has a ring.
 Inside that, there is a wire loop that serves as the antenna.
 When the antenna fails, your Volvo key will no longer be recognized when inserted into the ignition.

 Low Battery Voltage

-The car battery is partially discharged, which means there is not enough charge to power up all the modules.
+The car battery is partially discharged, so there is not enough charge to power up all the modules.
 This is often when the dashboard lights turn on, but you can’t start the engine.

 You can use a Battery Charger to charge your Volvo battery or get back on the road to jump-start your Volvo.

 - Try starting the car with the shifter in a Neutral position.
 If that doesn’t work, move the shifter back in Park and try again.
 If the car does start with the shifter in Neutral, the shifter module or Park Neutral switch could be the culprit.

 - Disconnect the negative battery terminal for at least 5 minutes.
 Reconnect the battery.
 Press unlock on your Volvo remote.
 Insert the key in the ignition and try to start the engine.

 - Cycle the key to Position II (don’t start the engine) five times.
 On the sixth time, try starting the engine.

 - Remove the Engine Control Module fuse.
 If the immobilizer is activated but shouldn’t, you can reset it by disconnecting power to the Engine Control Module.
 Look at the fuse box in the engine bay or the side of the dashboard.
 Find the fuse that says Engine Control Module (ECM) and unplug it for at least 5 min.
 Reconnect it and try to start the engine.

 - Under the dashboard on the driver’s or passenger’s side, you have the Control Electronic Module (CEM).
 Check the CEM terminals for corrosion.
 The CEM wire harnesses can get loose, especially if you hit a pothole or drive on bumpy city roads.
 Check the wire harnesses and ensure none of them are loose.